marcoms/libcryptick-api-config-spec/readme.md

 # libcryptick JSON API configuration

-Each object required by the configuration file is of the format 'name (type)'.
+Each object listed in this document is of the format 'name (type)'.

 See footnote for definition of 'format `Array`s'.